A4 Bath Road - Actions to improve safety - Saltford Parish Council

 SPC takes action where appropriate to improve safety on the A4 Bath Road.
 B&NES Council is the Highways Authority (Parish Councils are not permitted to undertake responsibilities belonging to other authorities).
 SPC and Saltford’s B&NES Council Ward Cllrs often liaise and work collaboratively, on this and other village-wide matters, for the benefit of residents.

 Vehicles speeding into the village is an ongoing concern.
-Following SPC and Ward Cllr Duncan Hounsell noticing that the VAS (Visually Activated Sign) was not lighting up as often as usual, Saltford Ward Cllr Duncan Hounsell went to investigate and identified that the sign was only partially working.
-Issues with the sign were subsequently reported by SPC to B&NES Council via www.fixmystreet.com the same day (18/01/22).
-We are pleased to report that B&NES Council are looking into the matter.
+SPC and Ward Cllr Duncan Hounsell noted in winter 2023/2024 that the VAS (Vehicular Activated Sign) was not lighting up as often as usual, and identified that the sign was only partially working.

 SPC’s and Cllr Duncan Hounsell’s original joint efforts to relocate the VAS sign to this location (on the A4 Bath Road near the ‘Saltford’ sign when entering the village from the direction of Bath) can be found below.
 This article dates from May 2020.
 The article also details other measures requested by SPC to B&NES Council to improve safety on or near the A4 Bath Road.